Menaka-S-K-16/Menaka-S-K-16/README.md

 - 👋 Hi, I’m @Menaka-S-K-16
+- 👍 Wroking as a data analyst ar NielsenIQ
-- 👀 I’m interested in Programming, Research, Open Source Contribution
+- 👀 I’m interested in Python programming, Research, Data Science, Machine Learning, Deep Learning and SQL.
-- 🌱 I’m currently learning new technologies and networking with people
+- 🌱 I’m love to learn new technologies and connect with people to upgrade myself
-- 💞️ I’m looking to collaborate on many open source Projects
+- 💞️ I’m looking to collaborate in open source Projects
 - 📫 How to reach me MAIL ID: menakask16011998@gmail.com

 <!---